JRCSTU/wltp/docs/faq.rst

 the *EUPL-1.1+ license*, and it includes files from other "non-copyleft" open source licenses like -MIT MIT License* and *Apache License*, appropriately marked as such.
 So in an nutshell, you can study it, copy it, or import and use ot from your programs is without any obligation.
-You may distrbute & publish a modified version, as long as you always distribute & publish the sources of your changes.
+You may distribute & publish a modified version, as long as you always distribute & publish the sources of your changes.

 Technical